vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 <div style="text-align:center"><img src="images/wand_effectiveness.png" style="width: 80%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-It matched much less documents than the `OR` operator (12.5% versus 85% respectvelly) while keeping a similar recall metric (92% versus 96% respectivelly).
+It matched much less documents than the `OR` operator (12.5% versus 85% respectively) while keeping a similar recall metric (92% versus 96% respectively).

 If you are detail oriented, you might be wondering why the `weakAND` operator matched 12.5% of the documents if we set `targetNumHits` to be 1.000.
-The reason for that is that the algorithm starts with a initial list of 1.000 candidates and starts to add new ones that are better than the documents already in the list.
+The reason for that is that the algorithm starts with an initial list of 1.000 candidates and starts to add new ones that are better than the documents already in the list.
 That way the 1.000 ends up being the lower bound of the documents matched.
 The same is true for the `nearestNeighbor` operator.

 ## ANN and weakAND: Little improvement